Black Mirror: Series 7

 A seventh series was announced in November 2023.
 In March 2024, it was announced that one of its six episodes would be a sequel to "USS Callister"—marking the first Black Mirror story to receive a continuation.
 Immediately following its release in 2017, the director Toby Haynes had expressed interest in a television series spin-off, and Brooker and Jones did not rule out a sequel.
 On 19 September 2024, Awkwafina, Issa Rae, Paul Giamatti, Billy Magnussen and Tracee Ellis Ross were announced to have joined the cast of series 7, with Magnussen reprising his role from the fourth series' "USS Callister".
 Additional cast include Rashida Jones, Chris O'Dowd, Siena Kelly, Rosy McEwen, Emma Corrin, Peter Capaldi, Lewis Gribben, and Patsy Ferran, as well as Poulter, Chaudhry, Milioti, Simpson, and Plemons reprising their roles from previous series.
 The series was released on 10 April 2025.

 Following Series 7's release, both Brooker and Jones announced they were leaving Broke & Bones in July 2025, which according to Deadline Hollywood, was the conclusion of their five-year contract with Netflix in 2020, and which would give them freedom to develop series for other media outlets.
-The rights of Black Mirror would stay with Netflix, and Brooker said that he would still want to further write for Black Mirror.
+The rights to Black Mirror would remain with Netflix, and Brooker said he would still like to write more episodes.